paulwizviz/mengawas/docs/supply_chain.md

   <img src="../assets/img/supplychain.png" alt="Wine making supply chain" />
   <figcaption>Figure 1: The Wine-Making Supply Chain, illustrating the interconnectedness of the product, support, and regulatory chains.</figcaption>
 </figure>

+## Supply Chain Characteristics

+A key challenge in the wine-making supply chain is the lack of digital integration between participants.
+These independent entities operate with varying levels of technology adoption, making seamless information sharing difficult.

 ## Product Chain